Hosting PHP websites

 If you see a success message and sample data from the FMServer_Sample database, then PHP is working in your FileMaker Server deployment.

 Prepare databases for Custom Web Publishing.
 See FileMaker Server Custom Web Publishing Guide.

 Upload the database file to FileMaker Server.
 See Hosting databases .

 Note If your FileMaker Pro database solution uses more than one FileMaker Pro database file, all of the database files must be on the same computer.

-- Copy your PHP files to the web server’s root folder.
-In a multiple-machine deployment, this folder is on the master machine.
+Copy your PHP files to the web server’s root folder.
+In a multiple-machine deployment, this folder is on the primary machine.
 The following shows the default locations:

 [drive]:\Program Files\FileMaker\FileMaker Server\HTTPServer\Conf